1. What is the Multimedia over Coax Alliance (MoCA®) and what is its purpose?

 The results of the field tests are available on the public portion of the MoCA web site.
 MoCA is the only home networking alliance to publish their field tests.

-No. The MoCA standard works with any network access technology including fibre, DOCSIS, IPTV and any other means used to provide programming to the home.
+Yes.
+MoCA technology works with any network access technology including fibre, DOCSIS, IPTV and any other means used to provide broadband and programming to the home.

 Products are subjected to a battery of tests to ensure compliance with the spec and interoperability with other certified products from other members.